 In project management, a ‘sprint’ refers to a set period of time during which a certain task or activity is completed and then reviewed.

 Like the beginning of any project, at the beginning of an agile methodology sprint a meeting is held during which the sprint itself is planned.
 The customer and project team discuss the work that needs to be completed during the sprint.
 It is down to the project team to determine how much time they will need to complete certain amounts of work and up to the customer on the type of work that needs to be completed.

 Every sprint duration is different and each one is determined by the Scrum Master who acts as the team’s facilitator.
 Sprint durations should be kept consistent after deciding on the first one.
 Generally, and on average a sprint lasts 30 days.

 During a sprint, the customer is expected to step back and allow space for the project team to work.
 Daily stand up meetings are held to ponder the project’s progress and to make decisions and face challenges.
 The customer can attend, but only for an observing purpose.
-Only the scrum master or project manager has the power to interrupt the sprint.
+Only the scrum master or project manager has the power to interrupt the sprint, using scrum online tools.

 When the agile methodology sprint comes to an end, the project team presents its completed work to the customer/project owner and the project owner uses the initially established criteria against which to compare if the work has been a success or failure.

 The Agile Method isn’t just the one method to be utilised in project management!
 It is comprised of a set of various methodologies that are classified as agile.
 There are many in number.
 These agile methods mostly focus on specific aspects of project management such as change adaptation, timeliness and flexibility.
 Some of the different agile methodologies include:

 - Disciplined Agile Delivery (DAD): This method framework provides general guidance to help organizations streamline their processes in a manner that is context-sensitive.
 This, in turn, helps to provide a solid found for business agility and flexibility.